To-Fujita/ChatBot_with_GPT-2_Rinna/README.md

 - Flask: pip install Flask

 ### 4-2.
 Try to communicate with the chat bot
-The  Chat Bot program is as follow.
+The  Chat Bot program is as follows.
 - main_JP_Rinna.py
   or
 - main_JP_Voicevox_Rinna.py (If you try to run this script, please run the VOICEVOX program first.)